sap-tutorials/Tutorials/tutorials/hana-spatial04-sapphire18/hana-spatial04-sapphire18.md

 ---

 [ACCORDION-BEGIN [Step 1: ](OpenBeerDB)]
-This time you will analyze geographical distribution of Points of Interest, using data from `OpenBeerDB` as an example.
+This time you will analyze geographical distribution of points of interest, using data from `OpenBeerDB` as an example.
 This data set was last updated in 2011, but is still OK for the tutorial.

 Data has been loaded into tables:

-1. `"OPENBEERDB"."BREWERIES"` with breweries attributes,
+* `"OPENBEERDB"."BREWERIES"` with breweries attributes,
-2. `"OPENBEERDB"."BREWERIES_GEO"` with geographical locations derived from geocoding based on address data from previous table.
+* `"OPENBEERDB"."BREWERIES_GEO"` with geographical locations derived from geocoding based on address data from previous table.

-The table `"OPENBEERDB"."BREWERIES_GEO"` has been already extended with two columns:
+The table `"OPENBEERDB"."BREWERIES_GEO"` has  already been extended with two columns:

 * `"loc_4326"` contains locations as points in spatial reference system `4326` (GPS locations on the Round Earth model),
 * `"loc_3857"` contains locations as points in spatial reference system `3857` (planar projection used on web maps).

-An SQL union `"OPENBEERDB"."V_BREWERIES_GEO"`has been created joining both.
+An SQL union `"OPENBEERDB"."V_BREWERIES_GEO"` has been created joining both.

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 2: ](Minibreweries in the US)] The `OpenBeerDB` data set is covering the entire globe.
-To select only breweries in the US you will use `"country"` attribute of the view.
+To select only breweries in the US, you will use the `"country"` attribute of the view.

->As a bonus exercise you can try to use geospatial predicate `ST_Within()` joining data with country shapes from `"GEOTECH"."cntry00"` table!
+>As a bonus exercise, you can try to use geospatial predicate `ST_Within()` joining data with country shapes from `"GEOTECH"."cntry00"` table!

 ```sql
 select ST_UnionAggr("loc_4326").st_asWKT()